TreeLearnsToCode/TreeLearnsToCode/README.md

 - 👋 Hi, I’m @TreeLearnsToCode
-- 👀 I’m interested in ...
+- 👀 I’m interested in JS, Python, HTML, CSS
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning the above
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on making webapps
 - 📫 How to reach me ... mrtreeoffice@gmail.com

 <!---